chrisconlon/CommonOwnerReplication/README.md

 # Common Ownership in America: 1980-2017 - Backus, Conlon and Sinkinson

+## Before running code

+You will need to download the following files (too large for GitHub):
+1. out_scrape.parquet: Scraped 13F Filings for all high market cap firms
+2. cereal.parquet: Scraped 13F Filings for firms within the cereal industry
+3. airlines.parquet: Scraped 13F Filings for firms within the airline industry

+Please see https://sites.google.com/view/msinkinson/research/common-ownership-data for  more information.

 ## How to run code
 Change to the directory containing this file and run "./run_all.sh" on the terminal.
 The code should take approximately ten hours to run.
 Tables and figures will be produced as described below.